Mihso/project-beta/README.md

 All models need some kind of association with Navbar

 Need to create salesPerson model.
--name
+- name
--employee number
+- employee number
-    -make each one unique
+    - make each one unique

 create potential customer model.